SherG/s2/blog/facebook-ads-roi.md

 title: Are Facebook Ads Worth It?
 path: /facebook-ads-roi
 date: 2019-03-17
-summary: Are Facebook ads worth it?
+summary: Sometimes with Facebook Ads, as in life, you're much closer to success than you realize.
 tags: ['Facebook']
 ---